Rosacea and Alcohol Consumption: Does Drinking Cause Rosacea? - Gladskin

 Choosing Your Alcohol Wisely

 Not all alcohol has the same effect on your skin.
-One survey by the National Rosacea Society found that 76% of people with rosacea experience flare-ups from red wine, 56% from white wine, 41% from beer, 33% from champagne, 33% from vodka, 28% from tequila, 24% from bourbon, gin, and rum, and 21% from scotch.
+One survey by the National Rosacea Society found that 76% of people with facial redness experience flare-ups from red wine, 56% from white wine, 41% from beer, 33% from champagne, 33% from vodka, 28% from tequila, 24% from bourbon, gin, and rum, and 21% from scotch.

-Keeping this data in mind may be helpful when choosing a more rosacea-friendly alcoholic beverage.
+Keeping this data in mind may be helpful when choosing a more skin-friendly alcoholic beverage.
 Everyone responds differently to possible triggers, so find what works best for you!
 There is no one-size-fits all best alcohol for rosacea-prone skin.

 Drinking Your Cocktail Slowly

 By drinking slowly, you’ll not only consume less alcohol, you’ll also be more aware of when you’ve reached your “trigger threshold.”
 Drinking mindfully will help you prevent overdoing it.
-It may be beneficial to journal how many drinks you’ve consumed, what type of alcohol you’ve drank, and the severity of your rosacea symptoms to help you determine your limits.
+It may be beneficial to journal how many drinks you’ve consumed, what type of alcohol you’ve drank, and the severity of your symptoms to help you determine your limits.

 Ordering Your Alcohol on the Rocks

-You can’t develop rosacea from alcohol consumption; however, altering your drinking habits may help prevent rosacea flare-ups.
+You can’t develop rosacea from alcohol consumption; however, altering your drinking habits may help prevent flare-ups.
 According to the National Rosacea Society, almost nine in 10 people with rosacea say they limit their consumption of alcohol because of the skin condition.
 Ninety percent of those people say limiting their alcohol consumption has reduced flare-ups.

 Source: